FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve12S.md

 # curve12S
 - S-curve with adjustable slope based on tanh.
-- Automatic re-scaling of the TANH return values to ensure that the S-curve starts and ends with saturated levels (0 or 1)
+- Automatic rescaling of the TANH return values to ensure that the S-curve starts and ends with saturated levels (0 or 1)

 ![](img/curve12S.png)